Coderzer69/60-Day-Claude-AI-Challenge/README.md

 ## Final Goal

-By Day 60, I want this repository to represent:
+By Day 60, I want this repository to represent:-

 * Consistent effort
 * Practical AI experience